SimonEnsemble/SimonEnsemble.github.io/content/news/index.md

+## Paul will intern at Los Alamos National Lab again!

+as a PhD intern for Los Alamos National Lab, Paul Morris will use the Quick Urban & Industrial Complex (QUIC) Dispersion Modeling System to simulate the dispersion of chemical plumes in realistic, urban environments.

+{{< figure src="/ppl_photos/paul_at_lab.png" width="50%">}}

 ## Gbenga will be a data science intern at Amazon!

 mega-congratulations to Gbenga Fabusola, a PhD student in our group, who will spend the summer as a data science intern at Amazon in Seattle!